 Breast cancer can occur spontaneously, or it can be caused by one or more inherited defective genes.
 Women younger than 35 with breast cancer are much likelier to have the kind that arises from inherited faulty genes – usually one of two genes called BRCA1 and BRCA2.

 When working properly, BRCA1 and BRCA2 help repair damaged DNA and prevent tumors from forming.
 If a woman inherits a flawed version of BRCA1 or BRCA2, her lifetime risk of developing breast and/or ovarian cancer is much greater than that of women in the general population.
 Inherited defects in several other genes have also been linked to a higher risk of breast and/or ovarian cancer.

 That’s why it’s important that young women diagnosed with breast cancer, and those with a family history of breast cancer, have access to genetic testing, and to genetic counselors that can provide guidance about the appropriateness of various tests, including benefits and risks.
-“Our belief is that younger breast cancer patients should be seen by a certified genetics counselor and the decision to test or not should be made in consultation with a genetics program,” says Stephen Grobmyer, MD, Director of Breast Surgical Oncology and Co-Director of Cleveland Clinic’s Comprehensive Breast Cancer Program.
+“Our belief is that younger breast cancer patients should be seen by a certified genetics counselor and the decision to test or not should be made in consultation with a genetics program,” says breast surgical oncologist Stephen Grobmyer, MD.

 Although the basics of breast cancer treatment – surgery, radiation and chemotherapy – are the same for patients of all ages, younger women have some special considerations.